Mental Math Methods From Asia by Shilpa Rao

 ...
 Put in simplest terms, mental math can be defined as calculations performed in your head - mentally - without help of any external device be it as simple as pen and paper or any modern day device such as calculator, computer or any other electronic gadget.
 We humans perform mental mathematical calculations everyday, consciously and unconsciously.
 When you are driving you figure out when to apply brakes to bring the vehicle to stop before hitting something.

-Prognosis of Failure in School Math by Victor Guskov
+The Hazard of Using Calculators at School by Victor Guskov